Are you sure you want to delete this comment? It cannot be undone. |

 Hi, so sorry for the delayed reply.
 Wolfworthy is made from the highest quality ingredients, which is why it is one of the highest-rated grain-free, legume-free foods available.
 It has many of the health benefits of a raw food diet, such as better skin & coat condition, smaller firmer poos, healthier weight, fewer allergies & intolerances, reduction in joint inflammation and stable energy levels; but without the hassle of cold storage, remembering to defrost, long prep times, clean up or worry when travelling.
 It is also excellent for senior dogs as we include Chrondroitin and Glucosamine for joint care and use Salmon Oil in our recipe.
 Why not try him on a small bag and see how he goes.
 We have excellent feeding guides over on our website to help get you started :)P Carre •2 years ago

 Good Morning, we've just adopted a 13 month border collie.
 When last seen by a vet his weight was given as 18kg.
 I suspect he weighs less, however his coat is shiny and he was fed good quality food, he looks thin and very bony (will have him weighed when we've registered with a vet).
 I suspect that his muscle mass is quite low because he hasn't had much exercise.
 I would like to move away from the 'fresh frozen food' he was on, and to increase his weight a little bit.
 I wonder if you could suggest how much of your food I should give him?He's fed after his walk in the morning about 9am and again around 6pm after his afternoon outing.
-He does get quite a few treats chews etc throughout the day while we are training him.Diane Elliott P Carre •one year ago
+He does get quite a few treats chews etc throughout the day while we are training him.Diane Elliott P Carre •2 years ago

 Hi, thanks for your interest in Wolfworthy.
 For adult dogs, the amount you feed is based on their weight.
 An 18kg dog will need between 152g-203g per day, however, once he is weighed again this may change so here is our feeding guide: https://wolfworthy.co.uk/pages/adult-dog-feeding-guide We always recommend starting at the low end of the range to begin with.
 Most owners find their dog is happiest here whereas working dogs or dogs doing a very high amount of exercise may need a bit more.
 The recommended feeding amount is based on the idea that your dog is only eating Wolfworthy.
 If you use any other food e.g. chews, training treats, human food or dental sticks the Wolfworthy may need to be reduced to compensate for the extra calories being eaten.
 Any questions, please let me know :)Ruth Higgins P Carre •one year ago